mhaneman/personal_blog_site/content/posts/trapped-knight.md

 First, lets collect all the possible squares the knight can go to.

 The intuative approach to marking visited squares will be to have a list of coordinates.
 Each time the knight moves to a new square, the coordinate is appended to this list.
 The problem with this approach is, everytime we check if a square is visited, validating if the value is in this list is an O(n) time complexity and O(n) memory.
 For example, if the knight is on move 10,000 and the next lowest valid square needs to be found.
 For each of the eight possible knight moves, we need to check if that specific coordinate exist inside of this list.
 In total, 80,000 list elements need to be checked.

+Another approach would be to create a hashmap of all the visited squares as tuple keys.
+Therefore lookup will be O(1).
-So instead, we will modify the value of the square when visited.
-To mark a visitation, the value of the square will become negative.
-Therefore for each of the eight squares, we just need to check that it is greater than or equal to zero.
+However, let's save a little extra memory.
+If a square when visited, the value will be negated.
+Therefore, for each lookup of the eight squares, we just need to check that it is greater than zero.

+For the future variations, it's probably nessisary to keep a hashmap of visited squares.
+But, this will due for now.

 ```python
     def find_next_square(self, coord_vals: Dict[tuple, int])-> Optional[tuple]: